NirmalsaiswaroopJ/Startup-Growth-Analysis/README.md

 India has emerged as a global startup hub, with rapid growth driven by technology, innovation, and government initiatives.
 This project provides a comprehensive analysis of the ecosystem, covering aspects such as geographical distribution, valuation trends, sectoral performance, and the role of funding.

+For a more detailed discussion and narrative on the findings of this analysis, please read the accompanying [Medium article](https://medium.com/@nirmalsai22/billion-dollar-dreams-indias-startup-saga-1a1f53fea5dc).
+This article offers a comprehensive overview of the insights derived from the data.

 ## **Dataset**

 The datasets used in this project are available in the [datasets](./datasets) folder.
 These include: